mebeim/aoc/2021/README.md

 3. Another possible approach is using an [Octree][wiki-octree] to partition the space, but this is unfeasible in terms of space (and probably also time).
-   [I did implement this one too][d22-alternative-2], but did not test it that much as my implementation requires way too much memory and time, as the overhead of my `class`-based approach is quite large.
+   [I did implement this one too][d22-alternative-2], but did not test it that much as my implementation requires way too much memory and time, and the overhead of my `class`-based approach is quite large.
 The problem with octrees is that in the average case scenario it could actually get as bad as the brute-force approach (if not worse), segmenting the 3D space in too many